 - Empliciti® (elotuzumab), a mAb, and

-Use of an effective and fast-acting therapy is, however, essential for patients who relapse early, especially those with high-risk cytogenetic abnormalities (deletions and translocations of genetic material from chromosomes in myeloma cells during cell division, including t(4;14), t(14;16); t(14;20), and 17p-).
+Use of an effective and fast-acting therapy is essential for patients who relapse early.
+These kinds of therapies are especially important for those with high-risk cytogenetic abnormalities (HRCA).
+These HRCA are deletions and translocations of genetic material from chromosomes in myeloma cells during cell division, including t(4;14), t(14;16); t(14;20), 1q+, and 17p-).